Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 **4. Installing the GNU autotools**

 To build Tunnelblick, the build computer must have appropriate versions of the GNU "auto tools" installed in /usr/local/bin.

+  **Method 1.
+Homebrew Install**
+  Required packages are available from homebrew.
+If you have homebrew installed, open a Terminal window and execute

+  brew install autoconf automake libtool

+  **Method 2.
+Shell Script Install**

   A shell script is provided that will download and install them.
 To use it, open a Terminal window and execute

   **TunnelblickSource**/third_party/ShellScriptToInstallAutotools.sh

   The script downloads appropriate versions of the tools and installs them.
 Because it installs to a protected folder, you will be asked for your password at one point in the process.
 (You must install as an "administrator" user, not as a "standard" user.)

 Beginning to Use Xcode to Build Tunnelblick